ShaPOC/ue4-vrs-prototype/README.md

 More information can be found here: [Muse](http://www.choosemuse.com/)

 ## Included with this project

-For convenience the plugins; Kinect4Unreal, LeapMotion and JoystickPlugin are included with the project. __These are not created by me!__ They can be found in the plugins folder.
-Also the .dll drivers and resources for the leap motion are included within the Binaries and Build folder.

 The __Maya folder__ contains the models used in the project as .mb (Maya) files and the .fbx file as derived from them and used within the Unreal Engine 4 project.